thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 states-3:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-7-pe.png
-        title: 'Click the “pencil” icon (edit widget) at the upper right corner of the widget to enter the widget configuration mode;'
+        title: 'Click the “pencil” icon (edit widget) in the upper right corner of the widget to enter the widget configuration mode;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-8-pe.png
         title: 'Navigate to the “Action” tab and click the “+” icon to add a new action;'